protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 A second issue with required fields appears when someone adds a value to an enum.
 In this case, the unrecognized enum value is treated as if it were missing, which also causes the required value check to fail.

+#### Well-formed Messages {#well-formed}

+The term "well-formed," when applied to protobuf messages, refers to the bytes serialized/deserialized.
+The protoc parser validates that a given proto definition file is parseable.

+In the case of `optional` fields that have more than one value, the protoc parser will accept the input, but only uses the last field.
+So, the "bytes" may not be "well-formed" but the resulting message would have only one and would be "well-formed" (but would not roundtrip the same).

 ### Adding More Message Types {#adding-types}